ahbnr/SessionTypeABS/evaluation/README.md

 built, see the `README.md` file in the root of the SessionTypeABS source repository.

-The first three models of the section can be directly checked and compiled with the SDS-tool without much effort.
+The first three models of the evaluation chapter can be directly checked and compiled with the SDS-tool without much effort.
 See section "Simple Models" below.

-For the more complex evaluations and performance measurements we employ python scripts, see the section "Complex Experiments".
+For the more complex evaluations and performance measurements we employ python scripts, see the section "Complex Experiments" of this file.

 ## Simple Models